BrotherBoard/Get-Decimal-Battery/README.md

 watch it for only 10 seconds with this script, lol

 **Version history**

+v5.6 Fixed bugs
+Added also some option to revert script like first launch, alongside with fixing some annoying errors.

 v5.5 quick fix
 now first setup does install requirements to avoid errors,